jonnonz1/nz-statute-book/acts/public/2000/international-crimes-and-international-criminal-court-act-2000.md

 **Remand and bail**

 ### 39 Procedure following arrest
-(1) A person arrested on a warrant issued under section 34 or section 36 must, unless sooner discharged, be brought before a District Court as soon as possible.
+(1) A person arrested on a warrant issued under section 34 or section 36 must, unless sooner discharged, be brought before the District Court as soon as possible.
 (2) The person—
   (a) is not entitled to bail as of right; and
   (b) may not go at large without bail.